Last updated December 2015

-Butler County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Butler County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 126 K-12 students in Butler County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 66 high school students in Butler County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by KU AHECs.

-- Butler County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
-The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Butler County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 169 KU Medical Center graduates live and/or practice in Butler County.
+- 192 KU Medical Center alumni live and/or practice in Butler County.

 Advancing Health Care Access